All Episodes

 And these guys are just in a mess right now.

-Uh, but it is it is just delightful to see.
+But it is just delightful to see.

-I can't, I can't tell you how how no one overdo this, how proud of everybody that's getting out there and doing this, and and the intimidation tactics are not working, and the Democrats are bringing up more fake doctors.
+I can't tell you how no one overdo this, how proud of everybody that's getting out there and doing this.

-Apparently, there was some wacko woman that showed up, not the one carrying the Nazi picture.
+Gateway Pundit has revealed, apparently there was some wacko woman that showed up, not the one carrying the Nazi picture.

-Some wacko woman showed up at Barney Frank's town hall and identified herself as a doctor.
+Some wacko woman showed up at Barney Frank's Town Hall and identified herself as a doctor.

 And she's not a doctor.